 By registering for a class pupils and parents are accepting the following Studio Policies:-

-Sandham’s operate a Multiple Class Discount Scheme which discounts a second class by 20%, third class by 25%, fourth by 30% fifth by 35% and sixth and subsequent classes by 40%.
+Sandham’s operate a Multiple Class Discount Scheme which discounts a second class by 20%, third class by 25%, fourth and subsequent classes by 30%

 Disruptive behaviour will not be tolerated; class teachers reserve the right to ask pupils to leave the class at any time, if they feel that their behaviour is disturbing the enjoyment and education of other pupils.
 If a member of staff feels that the behaviour of an individual is continuously disruptive, the management will be informed and the pupil may be asked to leave Sandham’s.